Scalesoft/localization/README.md

 For example:
 In attribute ```[Display(Name = "UserName")]``` UserName is a key for translation in json resource file.
-For validation attributes it works the same. ```UserNameNotEmpty``` can be a key for translation in json resource file.
+For validation attributes it works the same. ```UserNameNotEmpty``` could be a key for translation in json resource file.
 ```
 public class LoginViewModel
     {